PeteG-cmd/project-1/README.md

 * Include separate HTML / CSS / JavaScript files
 * Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
 * Use Javascript for DOM manipulation
-* Deploy your game online, where the rest of the world can access it
+* Deploy the game online, where the rest of the world can access it
 * Use semantic markup for HTML and CSS (adhere to best practices)

 ## The Technologies used